 Advantages of membership

-Our bi-annual conferences are a wonderful opportunity to meet up with others who are involved in HGI work and hear about the life-enhancing educational and therapeutic discoveries being made as a result by people working in many different fields.
-From time to time, the HGI also presents one-off special interest events.
-(Click here for information about the latest conference.)
+• Being sent an early invitation to the HGI conference, our always lively, much-anticipated biennial weekend event.
+It is a wonderful opportunity to meet up with others involved or interested in HG work and to hear about the life-enhancing educational and therapeutic discoveries being made by HG advocates in many different fields.
+Click here for information about the latest conference.
+From time to time, the HGI presents one-off special interest events, about which you will also receive advance information

-You know that, by being a member, as well as the above benefits you are playing an important supportive role in the spread of these organising ideas.
+• Knowing that, just by being a member, you are playing an important supportive role in the spreading of powerful HG organising ideas.

-For a list of all additional benefits and the precise benefits for each membership category, please see each membership levels.
+To see the precise benefits for each membership category, please go to membership levels.